SixofClubsss/Dero-Poker-Table/README.md

 # Dero-Poker-Table
 Ui for Dero Private Poker Table.
 ![dReamTablesFooter](https://user-images.githubusercontent.com/84689659/170848755-d2cb4933-df2b-46f9-80e6-4349621871a3.png)
 Written in C++/Qt.
 Used Qt 5.12.8 to build the Ui.
-This app is for playing dReam Tables **private** poker, built on **Dero**.
+These apps are for playing dReam Tables **private** poker, built on [**Dero**](https://dero.io).
 The poker table is a _smart contract_, it deals out the cards and takes the Dero bets.
 The owner of the table sets the ante/limits and seats at the table then invites players to join.

 ![dReamTablesFiveCardMenu](https://user-images.githubusercontent.com/84689659/177437584-f17156f8-e125-4424-acf4-46bb6a268405.png)